 Ireland’s War of Independence (1919-1921) made regular headlines in U.S. daily newspapers and the Irish-American press, including key people and events in the United States.
 This centennial series explores aspects of the news and opinion coverage, including Éamon de Valera’s 18-month U.S. tour to raise money and political support for Ireland.
+It features my five-part monograph on Chicago Daily News correspondent Ruth Russell, who reported from revolutionary Ireland in 1919.

 Original research by Mark Holan. © 2019